(775) 317-4488|Need help with your map? Call or chat with us!support@oshamap.com

 What are the specific OSHA evacuation map requirements in Ohio?

 Ohio OSHA evacuation map requirements under Federal OSHA include: clearly marked exit routes with directional arrows, fire extinguisher locations within 75-foot travel distance, emergency exit signs meeting OSHA 1910.37 standards, "You Are Here" markers for orientation, designated assembly areas outside the building, AED and first aid locations, and fire alarm pull station positions.
 Maps must be posted at eye level (approximately 60 inches) in high-traffic areas.
-Our AI generator automatically includes all these Ohio-required elements.
+Our AI generator drafts these Ohio-required elements.